How to apply Excess Input VAT Refund or Credits in Philippines?

 The concept of VAT refund or tax credit in the Philippines could be easy to learn but the technicalities of actually filing could be frightening.
 One false move could be an end to it so you may consider securing professional assistance of professionals equipped with technical knowledge on VAT refunds, and experience in dealing with tax authorities.
 Planning and careful evaluation before filing of the application to VAT refund are best recommended to generate better results and avoid the negative and costly implications on the application.

-garry s pagaspasGarry is a Certified Public Accountant (CPA) and a law degree holder in tax practice for about ten (10) years now helping out taxpayers on tax compliance, tax savings, tax assessments, tax refunds, and other related professional tax services.
+garry s pagaspasGarry is a Certified Public Accountant (CPA) and a law degree holder in tax practice for more than ten (10) years now helping out taxpayers on tax compliance, tax savings, tax assessments, tax refunds, and other related professional tax services.
 He is presently a frequent speaker of Tax and Accounting Center, Inc. and you may send him mail at garry.pagaspas(@)taxacctgcenter.ph.

 Disclaimer: This article is for general conceptual guidance only and is not a substitute for an expert opinion.
 Please consult your preferred tax and/or legal consultant for the specific details applicable to your circumstances.